Yellen defends bank regulations passed after 2008 crisis

 - Philadelphia Eagles fan gets last laugh with obituary

-- Seattle police comb filthy home of 3 elderly brothers charged in child-porn case VIEW

-Some saw Yellen’s emphatic defense Friday of the regulatory structure imposed on banks since the 2008 crisis as further lessening the likelihood that Trump will reappoint her.
+Some saw Yellen’s forceful defense Friday of the regulatory structure imposed on banks since the 2008 crisis as further lessening the likelihood that Trump will reappoint her.

 Sal Guatieri, senior economist at BMO Capital Markets, said Yellen’s speech “puts her at odds with Trump’s deregulation mandate, which could weigh against her remaining as chair when her term expires early next year.”